As Amended at the Annual Convention in Visalia, California on August 29, 2020

 Section 4.11.
 Honorary Membership.
 By a two-thirds vote, the CRA Board of Directors or the board of directors of any chartered Republican Assembly may award Honorary Membership to any registered Republican.

 Section 4.12.
 Disputes and Definitions.
 Disputes involving this Article shall be resolved by the CRA Board of Directors.
 All references to the Board of Directors in this Article shall include any committee created by the Board to which these responsibilities have been delegated.
-All references to Membership Secretary in this Article shall include all other officers and agents acting on their behalf with the prior approval of the Board of Directors.
+All references to the Membership Secretary in this Article shall include all other officers and agents acting on his behalf with the prior approval of the Board of Directors.

 Section 4.13.
 Ratification of Bylaws.
 By joining CRA, every member, member-at-large, Life Member, and chartered Republican Assembly ratifies and agrees to be bound by the CRA Bylaws and any subsequent amendments.